 Rita Hazan is a New York-based celebrity hairstylist and colorist with an eponymous salon in New York city.
 She has her own line of haircare products and has more than 20 years of professional experience in the haircare industry.

 First things first, if your wedding isn't too far off, Hazan cautions against trying anything new.
 "You need to feel like yourself on your wedding day, so if you have never colored your hair, don't start before your wedding."

 Instead, she recommends using a clear gloss for shine, which will enhance the color you do have without changing it, like the product below.

-If you've got at least a few months before your wedding, Rita Hazan salon senior stylist Carlina Ortega says it's the time to start planning and scheduling.
-"I think wedding color should be on your mind as soon as you say 'yes, I will marry you,''' she says.
-"If you already have a great hair colorist, then you can bring it up and talk together.
+If you've got at least a few months before your wedding, Rita Hazan Salon senior stylist Ortega says it's the time to start planning and scheduling.
+"I think it should be on your mind as soon as you say 'yes, I will marry you,''' she says.
+"If you already have a great idea you can bring it up and talk together.
 If you aren't in love with your colorist, then start the search ASAP.
 To have the perfect wedding color, make sure you plan it out like you would any other important part of your wedding.
 You and your colorist should have chosen a color you love and that complements you on your big day.
-Most importantly, you can't just talk about it and wait to do it right before your wedding.
-You should have that color well in advance of your wedding to make sure it's right, and then touch it up a week before," she says.
+Most importantly, you should have that color well in advance of your wedding to make sure it's right, and then touch it up a week before."